UO-CIT-bradyr57/cit281-p1/README.md

 ```

 ## What I learned:
 I learned how to navigate and use the Command Line Interface (CLI).
-The project also taught us how to execute programs and functions using the Run and Debg Vscode options.
+The project also taught us how to execute programs and functions using the Run and Debug Vscode options.
 I was introduced to Node.js, and how to run non-web server Node.js files.

 ### Sample Code from Project
 Below is some sample code from the project, that highlights the main points and functions associated with it.